 I must be getting old because I don't know who some of these young whippersnappers are anymore.
 Apparently, a Canadian singer named Grimes (who happens to be dating Elon Musk) is somebody I need to pay attention to.
-As is often the case with celebrities, it's not for a good reason.
+And as is often the case with celebrities, it's not for a good reason.

 Older people often take many supplements, including ones purported to help with brain health.
 A recent study says the supplements do not work.